xyberpastoril/FinTrack-Org/README.md

-# FinTrack for University Organizations
+# FinTrack for University Student Organizations

-A work-in-progress demo web project implementing a QR Attendance and Finance Management System for university organizations using Laravel 10.
-It allow organization officers to seamlessly manage their organization's financial status.
+A work-in-progress demo web project implementing a QR Attendance and Finance Management System for university student organizations using Laravel 10.
+It allow officers to seamlessly manage their student organization's financial status.

 ## Requirements
 - PHP Version = 8.1